GautierAppert/BayesianBridgeRegression/README.md

 that arise from the constrained optimization problem defined by the Bridge model.
 Our proposal is to use **Importance Sampling** to estimate the parameters instead of using the Gibbs sampler proposed in [The Bayesian Bridge , 2014].
-The idea is to see if we can achieve similar results as in [The Bayesian Bridge , 2014]  with a reasonable CPU-Time using this much more direct method.
+The idea is to see if we can achieve similar results as in [The Bayesian Bridge , 2014]  with a reasonable CPU-Time using this much more direct approach.

 * The **importance sampling** method produces similar results as the **Gibbs sampler** on the same data set used in the article [The Bayesian Bridge , 2014].
 Nonparametric estimation of marginal posteriors coming from the importance sampling method coincides very strongly with the ones coming from the Gibbs sampler.